 Forty six percent of people in Victoria walk, ride or use public transportation to get to work.

 Victoria is home to numerous festivals including the Victoria Flower and Garden Show, the Tall Ships Festival, the Victoria Marathon, the Great Canadian Beer Festival and the Independent Film and Video Festival – and that’s just a few of them.

 Victoria does not have a good reputation related to sewage

-Victoria is often criticized because it reportedly dumps 129 million liters of raw sewage into the Strait of Georgia every day.
+Victoria is often criticized because it reportedly dumps 129 million litres of raw sewage into the Strait of Georgia every day.
 But according to Responsible Sewage Treatment Victoria , that number is far lower and as they say: The Victoria core area sewage is 99.93 per cent water and has very little actual solids.
 It is discharged from two deep ocean outfalls more than a kilometre from the shore, after first passing through six millimetre screens (screening since 1989).
 There are no “floaties.”
 You can get both sides of the story in this article – and it’s worth reading because this has been a hot issue in the city.

 Whale watching is a popular excursion out of Victoria.
 The waters around the city are home to five species of whales.

 There are 18 golf courses in Victoria and another 12 golf courses that are within a 30 km drive of the city.
-If it’s a mild winter you can play rear round.
+If it’s a mild winter you can play year-round.